Aevitas Creative Management

 Represented by:

-Dr Chris Bickerton is Reader in Politics at Cambridge University and fellow of Queens’ College, Cambridge.
+Dr Chris Bickerton is a Professor in Modern European Politics at POLIS and fellow of Queens’ College, Cambridge.
 Born in Glasgow to a French mother and an English father, he read Politics, Philosophy and Economics at Somerville College, Oxford.
 He did his Masters in International Relations at the Graduate Institute for International Studies in Geneva, Switzerland, returning to St Johns’ College, Oxford, for his D.Phil.
-He taught at the Universities of Oxford, Amsterdam and Sciences Po in Paris, before moving to Cambridge in 2013.Chris writes regularly on European politics for newspapers such as the Wall Street Journal, the New York Times and the Guardian, and also for Prospect, the Big Issue and other magazines.
-He is also a panelist on the hugely popular and insightful podcast Talking Politics.
+He taught at the Universities of Oxford, Amsterdam and Sciences Po in Paris, before moving to Cambridge in 2013.

 expand arrow